olegtarasov/Retia/Readme.md

 ## Building from source

+You can build Retia with or without GPU support.
+If you just want to take a look at the source and tinker around for a bit, build without GPU support.
+You can always build the full version later.

+### Building without GPU support

+You will need Visual Studio with C# and basic C++ capabilities.

+The process is very simple: just build Retia.CPUOnly.sln and you are done :)

+### Building with GPU support

 You will need a couple of things to build Retia from source:

 * Visual Studio 2015